 The Basics to Mixing and Matching Furniture Styles

-Utilising a single style or a set of furniture can be predictable and uninspiring.
-There is a reason why architecturally designed homes often feature a unique blend of styles from multiple eras – it is not uncommon to find a contemporary patio in a mid-century modern home.
+Utilising a single style or set of furniture can be predictable and uninspiring.
+There is a reason why architecturally designed homes often feature a unique blend of styles from multiple eras; it is not uncommon to find a contemporary patio in a mid-century modern home.

 The key is to find a common ground, where aspects of the original style are infused with outside elements for a perfect visual fit.
 While the goal is to achieve versatility, you cannot neglect the need for everything to merge cohesively in the end.

-There are certain design parameters that can help you achieve a congruent and eclectic mix-and-match design style and avoid any potential dissonance that comes with unmoderated blending of one too many design elements.
+There are certain design parameters that can help you achieve a congruent and eclectic mix-and-match design style and avoid any potential dissonance that comes with an unmoderated blending of too many design elements.

-Choosing a similar colour scheme for each room can entail a more cohesive look and feel, that is pleasing to the eye.
+Choosing a similar colour scheme for each room can create a more cohesive look and feel, that is pleasing to the eye.

-If you have an antique sofa that you want to blend with a modern recliner armchair, make sure that both furniture share a common element.
-This could be in terms of shade, colour, texture or pattern.
+If you have an antique sofa that you want to blend with a modern recliner armchair, make sure that both pieces share a common element.
+This could be in terms of shade, colour, texture, or pattern.

 Having a neutral palette ensures that your items do not clash with one another.
-By combining similar tones or colours, you can tie your furniture pieces together a lot tidier compared to having several different colours.
+By combining similar tones or colours, you can tie your furniture pieces together a lot more neatly than if you had several different colours.

-This is as neutral colours tend to promote unity regardless of the furniture style.
+This is because neutral colours, regardless of furniture style, tend to promote unity.
 That way, the different pieces will blend seamlessly together to maintain the overall theme of the room instead of drawing attention away from it.

-For a dash of variety, try adding a subtle splash of accent colour to the neutral palette.
-You want something striking to create contrast like greenery or some lush potted succulents.
-Once you have chosen the colour scheme to implement, apply it throughout the room to retain the balance and unity.
+For a dash of variety, try adding a subtle splash of an accent colour to the neutral palette.
+You want something striking to create contrast, like greenery or some lush potted succulents.
+Once you have chosen the colour scheme to implement, apply it throughout the room to maintain balance and unity.

 When creating a mix-and-match scheme, it is easy to be overwhelmed by the sheer combination of choices.
 A good way to ensure that you are on the right track is to scan the room and gauge if all your furniture belongs in a collective domain.

 Before arranging different pieces together, visualise the extent to which their proportions complement each other.
-You can have mismatched dining chairs of different colours, patterns or textures yet the combination can still work if they are similar enough in size.
+You can have mismatched dining chairs of different colours, patterns, or textures, and the combination can still work if they are similar enough in size.

-A proven way to create a mix-and-match style is by means of repetition.
+A proven way to create a mix-and-match style is through repetition.
 This is where you distribute the same items within the space in a uniform fashion.
-Just envision the sense of coherence in a room that comes with having a set of white chairs next to a different colour sofa.
+Imagine the sense of coherence in a room that comes with having a set of white chairs next to a different colour sofa.

-Another option is to add cushions with a hint of patterned semblance to the sofa.
+Another option is to add cushions with a hint of pattern to the sofa.
 The same concept can also be applied by incorporating small objects like vases, pots or even a small side table that resembles the sofa style.

 Remember to apply the same repetitive design technique to other pieces in your home to maintain that continuity.

-Just as important as ensuring scale and repetition is to find balance in your furniture décor.
+Just as important as ensuring scale and repetition is finding balance in your furniture décor.
 This is one of the prominent qualities of an award winning interior design in Singapore.

 With relation to mixing together different furniture styles, establishing a sense of visual balance is perhaps the most integral element.

-Visual balance comes about if you are able to equilibrate the main style used in the room with a less predominant style.
+Visual balance comes about if you are able to balance the main style used in the room with a less dominant style.
 The less predominant variety essentially acts as support in the pursuit of balance.

-Another guide to mixing and matching furniture styles is to draw up a theme for your décor.
+Another guide to mixing and matching furniture styles is to develop a theme for your décor.
 This means having all the furniture and items in the room fit the theme you have in mind, be it a style or a vibe.

 This combination method provides a wide array of furniture options that you would have never thought about otherwise.

-There is not one-size-fits-all in terms of styling your home.
+There is no one-size-fits-all approach to styling your home.
 It is always up to your lifestyle and convenience.
 Do not be afraid to explore and discover what is best for you.
-You can reuse your existing furniture and look for ways to make them look fresh, and you can add new items that mixes well with your personal style.
+You can reuse your existing furniture and look for ways to make them look fresh.
+Moreover, you can add new items that mix well with your personal style.